 EDU 6329 (3).
 EC-6 MATH.
-An evaluation of teaching methods in mathematics, focusing on the knowledge and skills required for pre-K through grade six students.
+Evaluates teaching methods in mathematics, focusing on knowledge and skills required for pre-K through grade six students.
 Requires study of the research in math concept development.
 Reserved for students in the M.Ed. with Certification Program.